Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 How to Stop Your Cat From Peeing on Your Bed (Long-Term)

-Once you've ruled out medical issues and implemented the emergency steps, these long-term strategies prevent bed-peeing from returning:
+Once you have ruled out medical issues and implemented the emergency steps, these long-term strategies address the root cause and prevent the behavior from returning.

 Address Attachment Anxiety